winstonbarlowg/mortgagecalculator/README.md

 ## Current status
 `app.py` contains a script for running the basic calculations from the terminal.

-`logic.py` containts the logic for an eventual GUI.
+`models.py` has the logic used for a basic frontend via Flask, by running `routes.py`.